gsoft-inc/wl-chromado/docs/best-practices.md

 ## Merge PRs quickly

 We often see PRs that stay open for multiple days or weeks with daily commits.
-Avoid this, as new snapshots (or TurboSnaps, which still cost 1/5th of a regular snapshot) are taken **every time a commit is pushed**.
+Avoid this, as new snapshots (or TurboSnaps, which still cost 1/5th of a regular snapshot) are captured **every time a commit is pushed**.

 As a general rule, once a PR is open and ready for review, there should be **no more than 5-10 additional commits**.

-To help with this, if you need to share a PR that isn’t ready for review, you can open it as a [draft](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser#create-draft-prs).
+To help with this, if you need to share a PR that isn't ready for review, you can open it as a [draft](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser#create-draft-prs).
 The Chromatic CLI "step" will not run for PRs marked as "draft".

-> If you expect to use "draft" PR, make sure to either add `drafts: false` to your pipeline configuration or that your build policies do not run for "draft" PRs.
+> Be sure to either add `drafts: false` to your pipeline configuration or that your build policies do not run for "draft" PRs.

 ## Create small, fast-merging PRs for changes that disable TurboSnap